702Padmin/Flyertap-Distributor/README.md

 After that Data will be saved to the backend and users will be redirected to App Home Feed.

+## Jobs
+The App Home Feed shows all the jobs available to them.
+These jobs will show up on their feed depending on what service areas they choose.
+For example, if they choose las vegas they will only see las vegas jobs on the feed.
+From the feed, they should be able to view job details such as:
+-  Area
+-  Pay
+-  Flyer Amount

 ## Database
 This mobile application will be developed using Flutter using a MySQL Database with WordPress as headless cms.